tj90241/salt-openstack/README.md

         -v 102 -m 52:54:00:48:42:35 br-util salt
 ```

+If you have PXE-boot infrastructure, this approach is quite nice as you can
+simply undefine the libvirt domain and rerun the `virty` command, above, to
+redeploy your infrastructure periodically.

 ## Bootstrapping the Salt Master

-Install Debian GNU/Linux 10 ("buster") on a host which is destined to become
+Install Debian GNU/Linux (stable) on a host which is destined to become the
-the Salt Master for your cloud.
+Salt Master for your cloud.
 While you may conjoin roles of hosts in your
 cluster, it is recommended to use a separate host for this purpose, even if it
 is virtual.
 The Salt Master must be able to communicate with every host which
 participates in your cloud infrastructure, so be sure to provision it in a